gamemanual0/gm0/source/docs/power-and-electronics/control-system.rst

 This is the standard control system for teams starting out in FTC.
 The REV Expansion Hub is reliable, as long as proper strain relief and wiring is carried out.
 This includes the :term:`USB Retention Mount`, as well as 3D printing :term:`XT30` stress relief mounts.

 The Expansion Hub connects to the :term:`Robot Controller` phone through the mini USB port, and the :term:`RC <Robot Controller>` phone is linked to the DS (:term:`Driver Station`) phone through WiFi Direct.
-For more information on setting up the Expansion Hub and configuring the robot, head to `REV Robotics’ Technical Resources Expansion Hub Guide <https://docs.revrobotics.com/duo-control/legacy/expansion-hub-gs>`_.
+For more information on setting up the Expansion Hub and configuring the robot, head to `REV Robotics' Technical Resources Expansion Hub Guide <https://docs.revrobotics.com/duo-control/legacy/expansion-hub-gs>`_.

 - `USB Retention Mount <https://www.revrobotics.com/rev-41-1214/>`_
 - `XT30 Stress Relief <https://www.thingiverse.com/thing:2887045>`_